jweiland-net/service_bw2/Documentation/Administrator/Index.rst

   This is important if your website is multi language.
 Format: [2 letters language ISO code]=[sys_language_uid].
   Assign multiple languages with ";".
 Example: de=2;en=5.
 First value will be used as default language.

-If not already done then you need to configure maps2, because of the service_bw2 maps2 integration for departments.
+If not already done then you need to configure maps2, because service_bw2 has a maps2 integration for departments.
 Take a look into the maps2 documentation for that.